Red Knock Out® RoseRosa 'Radrazz' (PP#11,836)

 The Knockout Rose forms a bush 3 to 4 feet tall and the same distance across.
 It has healthy, glossy leaves and the cherry-red flowers are so numerous they almost hide the foliage all spring, summer and fall.
 The flowers are produced continuously and unlike other roses, when they die they just fall off, leaving the plant constantly fresh and clean.
 This rose bush is hardy in zones 5 to 9, so it will grow throughout the country, from cold areas to warm ones.
 Everyone can grow this fabulous rose in their garden.

 Your Knockout Rose will do best is a sunny location, but this is also one of the rare roses that will grow well in partial shade.
 If you have an area of your garden where you want a rose, but it is a little shady, then this is the rose to choose.
 Once established, it will easily handle regular summer conditions, but not drought, which will stop the flowering.
 It will grow well in all kinds of soils, including heavy clays.
+For planting in a row, place the plants 2 to 3 feet apart.

-Each spring, before the new growth starts, trim your bushes.
-Remove any thin branches at the best and cut the others back so they are 6 to 12 inches long.
-Your Knockout Rose will rapidly send out strong shoots and be back in bloom in just a few weeks.
-We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
-We are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
-To avoid disappointment order now.
+The Knockout Rose is such a special plant that it is protected by patent.
+This means it must be produced under license directly from plants absolutely known to be right.
+Our plants are grown the correct way, from grafts of these special plants.
+That way every one is identical to the original.
+However, these take longer to produce, so avoid other cheaper roses that will only be a disappointment.
+We sell only plants that are true to the original form and we have a wide range of sizes to give you the best variety for your purpose.
+We are constantly renewing our stock so our customers get fresh, healthy plants, so our supplies of Red Knockout Roses may be limited.